Head of Department: Mr C Humphrey

 (Albert Einstein)

-Students look at basic skills and move onto LOGO and basic computational thinking and problem solving.
-We also show the students how to design and create and how to program a small, single board computer.
+Students look at basic skills and move on to LOGO and basic computational thinking and problem solving.
+We also show the students how to program a small, single board computer.
+Other topics covered are HTML and Microsoft Excel.

 The qualification will build on the knowledge, understanding and skills established through the Computer Science elements of the Key Stage 3 programme of study.
 The content has been designed not only to allow for a solid basis of understanding but to engage learners and get them thinking about real world application.
 The new specification will enable learners to develop computational thinking skills built on a sound base of conceptual learning and understanding.
 They will analyse problems in computational terms through practical experience of solving such problems, including designing, writing and debugging programs.